yie1d/pydoll/docs/en/deep-dive/network/index.md

 - **Case studies**: Legal precedents (hiQ vs LinkedIn, QVC vs Resultly)
 - **When to avoid proxies**: High-risk scenarios

 **Disclaimer**: This is **educational information**, not legal advice.
-The law varies wildly by jurisdiction and use case—consult qualified counsel.
+The law varies wildly by jurisdiction and use case.
+Consult qualified counsel.

 ## The Proxy Paradox

 Here's the uncomfortable truth about proxies:

-!!! warning "Proxies Don't Make You Anonymous—They Make You **Different**"
+!!! warning "Proxies Don't Make You Anonymous.
+They Make You **Different**"
     A proxy changes your IP address, but it also:

     - Adds **latency** (detectible via timing analysis)